calvinfeng/study-guide/README.md

 ## Timeline

 ### Week 13
 I suggest you to apply as many as you can before you start studying for interviews.
 I personally find it distracting to apply and study.
 Apply and finish the 150 applications, the phone screens will come, technical Interviews will soon follow.
 After every technical phone screen or on-site interview ended, keep a detailed documentation of the interview problems/questions and solutions.
 By now, you should have most of the algorithms covered through a/A's algorithm homework from week 12 and week 13.

-### [Week 1][week1]
+### Week 1
-The first week of independent study, which is week 14 in a/A's calendar
+The first week of independent study, which is week 14 in a/A's calendar Start watching Algorithm Part 1 on Coursera for Stacks & Queues, Elementary Sorts, Merge Sort, and Quick Sort.
+Go 2x speed.
 #### Topics
+- Java Basics
 - Static Array
 - Dynamic Array or ArrayList(Java)
 - Stacks and Queues